Azure/ResourceModules/modules/cdn/profile/secret/README.md

 ### Parameter: `secretSourceResourceId`

-The resource ID of the secrect source.
-Required if the type is CustomerCertificate.
+The resource ID of the secret source.
+Required if the `type` is "CustomerCertificate".

 - Required: No
 - Type: string